Antidepressants

 lacking.

-SSRI Antidepressants and Pregnancy
+SSRI drugs and pregnancy

 Babies born to women who take the newer type of antidepressants